4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 ### Entity selection

 An entity selection is an object containing one or more reference(s) to entities belonging to the same dataclass.
 It is usually created as a result of a query or returned from a relation attribute.
-An entity selection can contain 0, 1 or X entities from the dataclass -- where X can represent the total number of entities contained in the dataclass.
+Una entity selection puede contener 0, 1 o X entidades de la dataclass -- donde X puede representar el número total de entidades contenidas en la dataclass.

 Ejemplo: